bookofjoa/bookofjoa/Bookofjoa/chapters/personal/chapter-32-mental-health.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life recognizes that mental health is as important as physical health and requires the same attention, care, and professional support when needed.
+<p>Joa recognizes that mental health is as important as physical health and requires the same attention, care, and professional support when needed.
 Your psychological wellbeing affects every aspect of your life and relationships.</p>
 </div>

 <div class="verse">